awsdocs/amazon-s3-developer-guide/doc_source/dual-stack-endpoints.md

 ## Using Dual\-Stack Endpoints from the AWS CLI<a name="dual-stack-endpoints-cli"></a>

 This section provides examples of AWS CLI commands used to make requests to a dual\-stack endpoint\.
-For instructions on setting up the AWS CLI, see [Set Up the AWS CLI](setup-aws-cli.md)\.
+For instructions on setting up the AWS CLI, see [Setting Up the AWS CLI](setup-aws-cli.md)\.

 You set the configuration value `use_dualstack_endpoint` to `true` in a profile in your AWS Config file to direct all Amazon S3 requests made by the `s3` and `s3api` AWS CLI commands to the dual\-stack endpoint for the specified region\.
 You specify the region in the config file or in a command using the `--region` option\.